dmlc/xgboost/doc/tutorials/saving_model.rst

 Introduction to Model IO
 ########################

+Since 2.1.0, the default model format for XGBoost is the UBJSON format, the option is enabled for serializing models to file, serializing models to buffer, and for memory snapshot (pickle and alike).

 In XGBoost 1.0.0, we introduced support of using `JSON
 <https://www.json.org/json-en.html>`_ for saving/loading XGBoost models and related
 hyper-parameters for training, aiming to replace the old binary internal format with an open format that can be easily reused.
-Later in XGBoost 1.6.0, additional support for `Universal Binary JSON <https://ubjson.org/>`__ is added as an optimization for more efficient model IO.
-They have the same document structure with different representations, and we will refer them collectively as the JSON format.
+Later in XGBoost 1.6.0, additional support for `Universal Binary JSON <https://ubjson.org/>`__ is added as an optimization for more efficient model IO, which is set to default in 2.1.

+JSON and UBJSON have the same document structure with different representations, and we will refer them collectively as the JSON format.
 This tutorial aims to share some basic insights into the JSON serialisation method used in XGBoost.
 Without explicitly mentioned, the following sections assume you are using the one of the 2 outputs formats, which can be enabled by providing the file name with ``.json`` (or ``.ubj`` for binary JSON) as file extension when saving/loading model: ``booster.save_model('model.json')``.